 If the above seems like too much work, you do have an option: hire a self-publishing company to do it all for you.

-There are A LOT of companies out there that just want your money.
+There are A LOT of companies out there that just want your money, and every year, they are getting more devious.
 So, BUYER BEWARE.

 Research, research, research self-publishing companies before handing over your money.